huff-language/huff-docs/src/tutorial/the-basics/README.md

 ### Execution Walk Through

-**_Line 1:_** `0x00 calldataload`
+**_Line 1:_** `0x04 calldataload`

-This line reads the first 32 bytes of calldata onto the stack.
+This line reads the first 32 bytes of calldata following the 4 byte function selector onto the stack.
 The `calldataload` opcode takes a calldata offset from the stack as its input and returns 32bytes from that offset onto the stack.

 _Stack after operation:_ `[2]`

 ---

-**_Line 2:_** `0x20 calldataload`
+**_Line 2:_** `0x24 calldataload`

-Similarly, the second line reads the second 32 bytes of our calldata.
-By pushing the hex number `0x20` (32) onto the triggering `calldataload`.
+Similarly, the second line reads the second 32 bytes of our calldata after the function selector.
+By pushing the hex number `0x24` (36) onto the triggering `calldataload`.

 _Stack after operation:_ `[3,2]`